eunha0ne/study-nextjs-tutorial/README.md

 Here we can only see the message on the browser console. **That's because we navigated to the post page via the client side.
 If you just visit a post page directly (eg:- http://localhost:3000/p/975) you'll be able to see the message printed on the server** but not in the client.

 ## Styling Components
-Next.js comes preloaded with a CSS in JS framework called `styled-jsx`, specifically designed to make your life easier.
-It allows you to write familiar CSS rules for your components
+**Next.js comes preloaded with a CSS in JS framework called `styled-jsx`**, specifically designed to make your life easier.
+It allows you to write familiar CSS rules for your components; **rules will have no impact on anything other than the components**

+> That means, your CSS rules are scoped.

 ```html
 <style jsx>
   a {